 Naturally, English proficiency increases your chances to be find a job in English speaking countries.
 Job sectors that require IELTS in the UK include:

 - Veterinary practice

 And others, as these are careers where English language competency is incredibly important.

 As previously alluded to, there are two distinct types of IELTS qualifications: Academic and General.

-The Academic test is needed for those hoping to apply for undergraduate and postgraduate degrees at English language universities, as well as for higher ranking professional purposes e.g. registering to become staff for a large corporation.
+The Academic test is needed for those hoping to apply for undergraduate and postgraduate degrees at English language universities, as well as for higher ranking professional purposes e.g. applying to work for a large corporation.
 It assesses if you are at a level where you can study or train in a professional environment where English is used, which is why the content of the reading and writing tests tend to be more academic.

-The General IELTS test is suitable for those applying to train or study at below degree level, as well as those wishing to migrate to Australia, Canada, New Zealand and the UK to live, study or work in these positions.
-The US recently acknowledged IELTS certificates as legitimate documentation to allow applicants to study and work.
+The General IELTS test is suitable for those applying to train or study at below degree level, as well as those wishing to migrate to Australia, Canada, New Zealand and the UK to live, study or work.
+The US recently acknowledged IELTS certificates as legitimate documentation to allow applicants to study and work there, too.
 The test focuses on basic survival skills in broad social and workplace contexts.